-

 (9a) Identifying meat term means any word or phrase that states, indicates, suggests, or describes a meat product, regardless of whether the word or phrase is used individually, as a portmanteau, or as a compound word.
 This term includes all of the following:

 a.
-A common name for the species of the agricultural food animal subject to slaughter and processing, including a calf or cow, goat or kid, hog or pig, or lamb or sheep.
+A common name for the species of the agricultural food animal subject to slaughter and processing, including a calf or cow, goat or kid, hog or pig, lamb, or sheep.

 b.
 A common name for a characteristic of a species of the agricultural food animal subject to slaughter and processing based on age, breed, or sex.